 16.4 In the event of there being no quorum present within 20 minutes of the time fixed for a Special Meeting, the same shall stand adjourned for not less than 7, or more than 14 days, to be decided by those present.
 3 days’ notice shall be given in writing to members, of the adjourned date, and in the event of a quorum not being present, within 20 minutes of the time fixed for the adjourned meeting, the same shall thereupon lapse, and the Secretary or delegated Officer present shall record the fact in the minutes of the Society.

 17. Annual General Meeting:

-17.2 At each Annual General Meeting the current Managing Committee and Officers will step down, and election of the new Managing Committee and Officers will be held.
-A written notice asking for nominations to the Managing Committee will be sent out to all members in advance.
+17.2 At each Annual General Meeting, such number of current Managing Committee Members and Officers will step down as required by clause 12 and an election of Managing Committee Members and Officers will be held for those positions.
+A written notice asking for nominations to the Managing Committee will be sent out to all financial members in advance.

 17.3 All nominations for election of Managing Committee will be received no later than 21 days before the date of the AGM and shall be posted to all members no later than 14 clear days before such meetings.

 17.4 At each Annual General Meeting, 8 members present shall constitute a quorum, of which at least 6 shall be full members i.e. parents of deaf children.

 17.5 At each Annual General Meeting the Managing Committee shall produce a Report of the proceedings of the Society for the last year, and a Balance Sheet showing the financial position as at 31st December preceding.

 17.6 The Report and Balance Sheet must be moved and seconded.
 Any member may, without notice, ask any questions or move any resolution relative to the Report and/or Balance Sheet.